Surbhirikhari/PDF-Summarization/README.md

 ## ✨ Future Improvements

+* Enable extraction of text for Large pdf files in complex format
 * Add support for multilingual PDFs
 * Enable summarization in other languages
 * Add Q\&A over PDF using LLMs like LLaMA or Mistral